 About Fly Denali

 Fly Denali, Inc. is an Alaskan owned and operated small aviation business with a National Park Service concessionaire giving us exclusive permission to land inside the Denali National Park.
 We have been providing the Denali area with a premier Denali park flightseeing experience since 1992.
-Fly Denali was founded by Jim Trumbull, a former Denali National Park seasonal ranger and biological technician, with backcountry and mountaineering expertise.
-Jim’s experience in the National Park and Alaska brings unique knowledge to our tours and allows us to provide a world-class wilderness experience.
-Jay Wattum, our chief pilot, joined in ownership of Fly Denali in 2014.
+Fly Denali is owned by Jay Wattum, who is also our chief pilot.
 Jay was born into an experienced Alaskan aviation family that has traversed the majority of our great state.
-Jay has over 10,000 hours of flight time and brings not only a love of aviation but a love of Alaska to his work.
+Jay has over 10,000 hours of flight time and brings not only a love of aviation, but a love of Alaska to his work!

 Fly Denali boasts an excellent safety record!
 Our experienced pilots each have thousands of hours flying, many of these over the Denali National Park, and they return year after year to provide our once in a lifetime tour.
 Further, our pilots are constantly trained on flight routes, weather protocol, glacier landing conditions, communication, and technology to ensure continued safety and passenger comfort.
 Our maintenance staff is available around the clock to provide constant mechanical updates and improvements.